-Some photographers, amateur and professional, like the idea of taking panoramic photos for some events, whether it is to include everyone in the frame, or whether it is a breath-taking landscape.
+Some photographers, amateur and professional, like the idea of taking panoramic photos for some events.
+Panoramas help include everyone in the frame or showcase breath-taking landscapes.
 However, not all cameras have the ability to take panoramic photos, so what can you do?
-Although some PaintShop Pro users have asked for that feature to be developed and included in the program, it is a function that is not used enough to be needed inside PSP.
-However, there are some standalone programs that can do just that, and one is the Image Composite Editor (ICE).
+Although users have asked for that feature, it is a function that is not used enough to be needed inside PaintShop Pro.
+However, some standalone programs can do just that, and one is the Image Composite Editor (ICE).

 Where to get it?